-In India, men do get divorce rights, although the laws are more favorable to women.
-Both the genders should be treated equally according to the law of the land.
+In India, men do get divorce rights, although the laws are more favourable to women.
+Both genders should be treated equally according to the law of the land.
 Still, there are differences in the procedure, manner, and terms on which men get divorced.
-The men’s rights in divorce in India vary from different personal laws.
+The men's rights in divorce in India vary from different personal laws.
 For instance, under the Hindu Marriage Act, 1955, both husband and wife are entitled to claim for alimony and maintenance.
 Whereby, according to the Special Marriage Act, the only wife is entitled to such claims.

 Do you know to be a man if you are torched, abused or treated inappropriately in your married life then you are entitled to compensation?
 For such acts, even a man has a right to obtain a divorce decree from the appropriate court.
 A husband can also reach the court for alimony, maintenance and even for the custody of the child.

 Grounds of Filing for Divorce